clintmillerportfolio/clintmillerportfolio.github.io/_portfolio/3_project.markdown

 Spy Camera is an iPhone app accessory for <a href="https://boardgamegeek.com/boardgame/178900/codenames">Codenames®</a> that uses augmented reality to show the spymasters the words their team needs to guess (and not guess!)

--Spymasters will no longer need to look back and forth from the the key card to the board to come up with clues
+- Spymasters will no longer need to look back and forth from the the key card to the board to come up with clues

--As the game progresses, there will be no need to mentally “erase” clues that have already been guessed
+- As the game progresses, there will be no need to mentally “erase” clues that have already been guessed

 - Gives the spymasters 3 ways to filter the key card: Red Team, Blue Team and Both Teams.